microsoft/pxt-calliope/docs/device/pins.md

-# micro:bit pins
+# Calliope mini pins

-The micro:bit pins
+The Calliope mini pins

 ![](/static/mb/device/pins-0.png)

-The micro:bit has 25 external connections on the edge connector of the board, which we refer to as ‘pins’.
+The Calliope mini has 25 external connections on the edge connector of the board, which we refer to as ‘pins’.
 The edge connector is the grey area on the right side of the figure above.

 There are five large pins, that are also connected to holes in the board labelled: 0, 1, 2, 3V, and GND.
-And along the same edge, there are 20 small pins that you can use when plugging the micro:bit into an edge connector.
+And along the same edge, there are 20 small pins that you can use when plugging the Calliope mini into an edge connector.

 ## Large pins